xscottk/charity_bot/README.md

 # Running
 The bot is divided into 2 parts:

-`monitor.py` - This script monitors reddit, post comments, etc. You should leave it running.
-At the moment it does not properly daemonize.
-Please help me.
-I don't know what I'm doing.
+`monitor.py` - This script monitors reddit, post comments, etc.

 `confirmation_server.py` - A small http daemon that you should keep running.
 This script monitors the callback URL that JustGiving uses, and records when someone sends a donation to JustGiving.
 This script properly daemonizes.